juanborgesv/100-Days-Of-Android-Development/log.md

 **Today's Progress:** Data is not being saved, and the app crashes when trying to save it.
 Today I created the method that saves all the data from the editor activity and change the editor activity title depending if it is going to be a new product or update an exting one.

 **Thoughts:** As expected, I did a lot of things without testing, this happened to me in the Android Basics: Networking course project and did again, the reason is because I been checking the project done in the course supposing I am doing everything good since that previous project works.
 So I don't test as much as done in the course, good thing it happens and I realize why and how this is happening.

+## Day 80: October 14, 2018
+**Today's Progress:** Finally the Save Dummy Data option saves a default information and the database is updated accordingly.
+The problem was that I changed the Database structure but did not implement the onUpgrade Method of the Database Helper class, so it was looking for the a row that did not exist.

+**Thoughts:** It is really important that I get these errors while doing the project so I can get as much experience as possible.
+Got some ideas of future projects to abroad more important things in app development!